dinuxbg/pru-gcc-examples/README.md

 Button-controlled blinking LED.
 Shows both basic input and basic output.

 ## hc-sr04-range-sensor
-Remoteproc/rpmsg example for measuring distance using the HC-SR04 ultrasound range sensor.
+Remoteproc/rpmsg example for measuring distance using the HC-SR04 ultrasound range sensor.The rpmsg communication happens between PRU1 and ARM core.In order to perfrom communication between PRU0 and ARM core.</br>

+- Patch as following</br>
+	patch -s -p0 < hc-sr04-range-sensorPRU0.patch

+- To restore the changes made by patch</br>
+	patch -p0 -R -i hc-sr04-range-sensorPRU0.patch

 ## md5-check
 Calculate MD5 checksum for a known data chunk on both the ARM loader and one PRU core.
 Then UIO-based loader reads and compares the two checksums.